Nelson Spruce: San Diego Fleet

 On September 28, 2018, Spruce signed with the San Diego Fleet of the new Alliance of American Football.
 During the third week of the AAF season against the San Antonio Commanders, Spruce caught four passes for 50 yards and two touchdowns in a 31–11 victory.
 Spruce had a season high 12 catches for 146 yards in week seven against the Arizona Hotshots.
 The league ceased operations in April 2019.
 Spruce would finish fifth in the Alliance of American Football in receiving yards with 426 and second in receptions with 38.

 Los Angeles Wildcats

-Spruce was drafted in the 3rd round in the 2020 XFL Draft by the Los Angeles Wildcats.
+Spruce was selected in the 3rd round in the 2020 XFL draft by the Los Angeles Wildcats.
 In his first XFL game, Spruce caught 11 passes for 103 yards.
 In Week 2, he had six catches for 89 yards and two touchdowns, including a 44-yard pass.
 By the time the 2020 XFL season was suspended due to the COVID-19 pandemic, Spruce had only played in the first three out of a possible five games, but had caught 20 passes for 256 yards and 2 scores, and was named to both the XFL mid-season awards list, and was one of the highest rated receivers according to Pro Football Focus.
 He had his contract terminated when the league suspended operations on April 10, 2020.